banisterious/obsidian-oneirometrics/README.md

 - Powerful logging and debug tools

 ### Ribbon Button Visibility
 - The plugin now uses a single toggle to control both ribbon buttons (Dream Scrape Tool and Open Metrics Note) due to an Obsidian API limitation.
-See the archived investigation: [docs/issue-archive/RIBBON_BUTTON_BUG_PLAN.md].
+See the archived investigation: [docs/archive/RIBBON_BUTTON_BUG_PLAN.md].

+## Journal Structure Check

+OneiroMetrics now includes a powerful journal structure validation system to help maintain consistent dream journal entries:

+### Key Features

+- **Structure Validation**: Validate your dream journal entries against defined structures
+- **Template System**: Create and use templates for consistent journal entries
+- **Templater Integration**: Use [Templater](https://github.com/SilentVoid13/Templater) templates for dynamic journal entries
+- **Quick Fixes**: Apply automatic fixes for common structure issues
+- **Visual Validation**: Identify structure issues within the editor
+- **Nested Structures**: Support for both flat and nested callout structures

+### Using Journal Structure Check

+1. Enable the feature in settings
+2. Create or use the default journal structures
+3. Validate your entries with the `Validate Dream Journal Structure` command
+4. Create templates with the template wizard
+5. Apply templates to new journal entries

+### Templater Integration

+If you have the Templater plugin installed, you can use Templater templates for your dream journal entries.
+This allows you to use dynamic content such as:

+- Date variables
+- System information
+- User prompts
+- Custom scripts

+To use Templater integration:
+1. Enable Templater integration in the settings
+2. Select your template folder
+3. Choose templates in the template wizard

 ---